Something in you knows.

 How can counseling help?

-Constant worry, low mood, and that persistent sense of emptiness can make even ordinary days feel exhausting.
+Constant worry and feeling ‘keyed up’ all the time can make even ordinary days feel exhausting.
 Together we'll look at what's underneath your distressing emotions and help you find your way back to feeling like yourself.

 Trauma